Places

 Nakameguro·¥¥¥

-Skip It IfYou don’t want your clothes to smell like beef
+Skip It IfYou don’t want your clothes to smell like beef and smoke (from cooking).

 Verified by Max (lived in Tokyo 6 months)